apecloud/kubeblocks/docs/user_docs/maintenance/cross-k8s-deployment/cross-k8s-deployment.md

 The following steps can be performed separately in each cluster (without the `--context` parameter) or collectively in an environment with the information of three contexts (by specifying the `--context` parameter for each).

 1. Install Cilium, specifying the cluster ID/name and the cluster pool pod CIDR.
-Refer to the Cillium doc for details: [Specify the Cluster Name and ID](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/#specify-the-cluster-name-and-id).
+Refer to the Cilium doc for details: [Specify the Cluster Name and ID](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/#specify-the-cluster-name-and-id).

    ```bash
    cilium install --set cluster.name=k8s-1 --set cluster.id=1 --set ipam.operator.clusterPoolIPv4PodCIDRList=10.1.0.0/16 —context k8s-1